FM3676/Franch-Learning/Lesson-2.md

 > `C'est fantastique ici` ---> It is fantastic here

-> `Ce nést pas bon ici; c'est absolument fantastique` ---> It isn't good here; it is absolutely fantastic
+> `Ce nést pas bon ici; c'est absolument fantastique` ---> It isn't good here; it is absolutely fantastic.

 > `C'est absolument fantastique ici` ---> It is absolutely fantastic here